- 100% No Win No Fee

 Who should I contact to make a death benefit claim?

-First, call Aussie Injury Lawyers for expert legal advice regarding your circumstances, then contact the relevant insurance company to inform them of the deceased’s passing.
+First, contact Aussie Injury Lawyers for expert legal advice regarding your circumstances, and then inform the relevant insurance company of the deceased’s passing.

 What if the insurance company denies my claim?